 Speed cameras work by using radar to detect vehicles that are travelling over the posted speed limit, which then triggers the camera to photograph the rear of the vehicle, including the individual’s license plate.
 If you are caught by a speed camera you can face fines of up to $250 in addition to other penalties.

-An individual will face a fine of up to $250, depending on how much over the posted speed limit that person was travelling.
+If someone is caught be a speeding camera in DC, they may face a fine of up to $250, depending on how much over the posted speed limit that person was travelling.
 The number of points assessed to someone’s driver’s record will depend on how much over the posted speed limit a person was driving as well.

 If they were driving one to 10 miles per hour over the posted speed limit, they will receive two points.
 If they were travelling 11 to 15 miles over the speed limit, they will receive three points.
 If travelling 16 to 20 miles per hour over the speed limit, they will receive four points.
 If travelling 21 or more miles per hour over the speed limit, they will receive five points.